 Over 5000 students enter the State Piano Contest annually.
 Pianists with the highest grades in the contest finals are selected for ensemble performance in the State Honors Concert in May.
 This concert has grown into a gala event involving 700 young performers playing on 20 grand pianos in ensemble groups.

 Students ages 13 and over must pass a one-time theory one exam before they are eligible to compete.
-The theory test will be held in November at Bethel University in St. Paul, and costs around $21.00.
+The theory test will be held in November at Bethel University in St. Paul.